 When in this display you may select one of five languages for all display nomenclature, including the trip functions and the navigation system (if equipped).
 Press the FUNCTION SELECT button while in this display to select English, Espanol, Deutsch, Italiano, or Francais.
 Then, as you continue, the information will display in the selected language.

-NOTE: The EVIC will not change the UConnect® language selection.
-Refer to "Language Selection" under "Hands-Free Communication (UConnect®)" in Section 3.
+NOTE: The EVIC will not change the uconnect[®] language selection.
+Refer to "Language Selection" under "uconnect[®] phone" in Section 3.